 (858) 672-3100 | MON - FRI: 08:00 - 05:00 PM

-5 Tips for New HOA Board Members
+Five Tips for New HOA Board Members

 Compliments to you for your new role as an HOA board member!
-Give yourself a pat on the
+Give yourself a pat on the back for your new position.

 Being an HOA board member comes with a lot of different responsibilities and requires you to wear a lot of different hats.

-To help you get started on your new role, Atlantic and Pacific management has put together five useful tips.
+To help you get started on your new role, Atlantic and Pacific Management has put together five useful tips.

-1.)
-Understand Your Role and Governing Documents
+1) Understand Your Role and Governing Documents

 You will need a clear sense of everyone’s roles inside and outside of the association.
 Understanding the roles and responsibilities of the board, association members, and the management company will help you assimilate how each contributes to the success of the association.

 Reading your covenants, by-laws, and other governing documents will also help you learn how your association works.
-There is an abundance of legal and industry terms you will need to familiarize yourself with as well.
+There is an abundance of legal and industry terms with which you will need to familiarize yourself as well.
 Knowing the governing documents and legal terms will not only help you understand your role, but also help you when explaining things to your community.

-2.)
-Understand Finances
+2) Understand Finances

 You should first review the financial statement with the HOA treasurer or the property manager.
 It is the responsibility of the HOA board to make sure that the budget, cash flow, and reserves are being managed effectively.
 Conducting a midyear budget review is always a good idea, and don’t be afraid to reach out to your HOA management company for assistance.

-3.)
-Plan and Make Decisions Efficiently
+3) Plan and Make Decisions Efficiently

-4.)
-Communication is Key
+4) Communication is Key

-5.)
-Ask Your Management Company for Education and Assistance
+5) Ask Your Management Company for Education and Assistance

-They also assist with financial management and budgeting, creating your reserve study, maintaining records, managing vendors and connecting you to additional expertise when you need it.
+The community association management company provides instruction, service, support; enforces your association’s policies; and ensures appropriate communication to all homeowners and residents.
+It also assists with financial management and budgeting, creating your reserve study, maintaining records, managing vendors, and connecting you to additional expertise when you need it.

 More Tips, Information, and Assistance

 Atlantic and Pacific Management offers a full spectrum of HOA management and residential support services in San Diego County.
-A&P can review all your HOA needs including assistance with your budget.
+A&P can review all your HOA needs, including assistance with your budget.
 Reach out and see for yourself how A&P can help your HOA become more successful.

 Posted in HOA